Three police officers shot in Houston while serving warrant

 By David K. Li

-A sheriff's deputy and two other officers were shot in Houston as they served a felony warrant, officials said.
+A sheriff's deputy and two other officers were shot and wounded in Houston as they served a felony warrant, officials said.

-The Harris County Sheriff's deputy and two officers from the Texas Attorney General's Office were wounded in the attack, the sheriff's department said,
+The deputy was from the Harris County Sheriff's Office, and the two officers were from the Texas Attorney General's Office, the sheriff's department said,

 "All three injured officers are awake and alert.
 Expected to survive their injuries.
 Thank you all for your prayers," Sheriff Ed Gonzalez tweeted.

-Trevino, identified as the target of the warrant, "remains at large and may be barricaded inside a home," deputies said.
+The target of the warrant "remains at large and may be barricaded inside a home," deputies said.

 This is a developing story, check for updates.